Uncertainty Quantification as a Principled Foundation for Explainable Artificial Intelligence: A Case Study of Counterfactual Explanations: Building Bridges: Uncertainty-aware XAI

 \subsection{Open Challenges}

+While a broad consensus has emerged regarding counterfactual desiderata (refer back to \autoref{sec:related:exp}), disagreement persists on their specific formalisation; nonetheless, many of these definitions are based upon some notion of distance, usually measured directly in the feature space~\citep{guidotti2022counterfactual}.
+But formalising realistic distance functions remains an open challenge, especially that such metrics ought to be tailored to individual application domains as to capture meaningful patterns and dependencies in the underlying data.
+Notably, this problem is not unique to counterfactuals, or XAI more broadly, and also affects fields such as AI fairness (where one may need to quantify similarity of two persons)~\citep{dwork2012fairness}.
+Researchers thus often fall back on generic distance functions -- e.g., Manhattan, Euclidean, Gower or their bespoke mixture -- while simultaneously acknowledging the inherent limitations of this approach.

+The distance metric choice is particularly consequential for counterfactual generation as its incoherence with the explained model's internal notion of similarity can result in technically valid yet impractical or unrealistic explanations; the same caveat applies to evaluation (see \autoref{apx:eval-metrics} for more details).
+Taking these two problematic aspects of XAI together, explainers that use a flawed notion of distance to generate counterfactuals and then rely on the same measure to evaluate them can deliver highly misleading results (and explanations).
+Additional research is therefore needed to address these challenges; while such considerations are outside of our paper's scope, \autoref{apx:dist-proxy} explores this topic further and outlines one promising approach that uses instance sampling likelihood as a proxy for similarity.

-Section~\ref{sec:related:exp+uq} showed that uncertainty has primarily been applied, albeit often indirectly, to evaluate counterfactuals and, too a much lesser extent, guide their generation.
-Most explainers \emph{overlook} data modelling assumptions that are foundational to robust uncertainty quantification and use \emph{ad-hoc} fixes when uncertainty estimates are unavailable.
-They employ proxies like operating within \emph{previously observed data points}, \emph{measuring distance} to the nearest instance, adapting pre-existing \emph{outlier detection} methods, approximating the data manifold in \emph{latent space}, or defining \emph{custom metrics} such as the trust scores.
-While these approaches help to ensure \emph{plausibility}, \emph{connectedness} and \emph{actionability} -- as well as other desiderata -- they rely on surrogate measures of uncertainty that can be unreliable, e.g., when they are incompatible with the explained class of models.
+Regarding uncertainty, \autoref{sec:related:exp+uq} showed that it has primarily been applied, albeit often indirectly, to evaluate counterfactuals and, too a much lesser extent, guide their generation.
+These studies also tend to be confined to probabilistic predictions output by AI models or aleatoric (first-order) uncertainty alone.
+Additionally, explainers usually \emph{overlook} any data modelling assumptions that are made despite their foundational role in robust quantification of uncertainty (as well as meaningful definition of distance) and resort to \emph{ad hoc} fixes and stopgaps when uncertainty estimates are unavailable.
+They employ proxies like operating within \emph{previously observed data points}, \emph{measuring distance} to the nearest instance, adapting pre-existing \emph{outlier detection} methods, approximating the data manifold in \emph{latent space} or defining \emph{custom metrics} such as the aforementioned trust scores.
+While these approaches help to ensure \emph{plausibility}, \emph{connectedness} and \emph{actionability} -- as well as other desiderata -- they rely on surrogate measures of uncertainty that may be unreliable, e.g., when they are incompatible with the explained class of models.